What is sciatica?

 Chiropractic therapies, such as spinal manipulation, electrical stimulation, and trigger-point therapy

 - Physical therapy and prescribed exercise to improve muscle strength in the back and abdomen, increase flexibility and movement, and reduce pain

-Surgery to relieve severe pain or to address bowel incontinence, bladder incontinence, or leg weakness.
-Surgical options include laminectomy or diskectomy, both of which relieve pressure on the sciatic nerve.
+Surgery may be necessary in some cases.
+Doctors may recommend it to relieve severe pain or to address leg weakness or bowel or bladder incontinence.
+Options include laminectomy or discectomy, both of which relieve pressure on the sciatic nerve.